-It will also – and this is probably very obvious – work well for those who are comfortable learning from a screen.
+It will also – and this is probably very obvious – work well for those who are comfortable learning from guitar teachers in a screen.
 That isn’t everybody.

 Another possibly excessively obvious point is that even if you go through all levels of lessons on this, it’s lessons, it’s based on other people’s work, and it’s incredibly prescriptive.

 This may not work so well if you favor more experimental guitar sounds like maybe Tom Morello or Jack White.

 So, the thing with TrueFire, unlike other online guitar instruction platforms, is that you pay for what you use.

 It’s completely free to sign up and register an account with them, and then the cost can vary wildly depending on what you want to do.
 One-to-one tuition can go as high or as low as the tutor themselves want to charge.

 This will be a weird compromise between what level of skill they’re offering to teach you, and how much you’re willing to pay.
 The lower the level it is that’s being taught, the less it’s likely to cost.

-Think of it this way: if a teacher charges $10 for a beginner lesson, and has 100 students, that’s $1,000.
+Think of it this way: if guitar teachers charge $10 for a beginner lesson, and has 100 students, that’s $1,000.
 If only 25 of those 100 beginner students keep with the music until they become experienced, that’s a massive drop in that teacher’s income.